AashishNemwang/Traveltorch/README.md

 # Traveltorch

-A travel website that helps the travellers to find their perfect adventure at a reasonable price
+A travel website that helps the travelers to find their perfect adventure at a reasonable price